nitin798563/E-commerce-website/README.md

 ## 🌟 Features

-- ✅ Dynamic product catalog with categories
-- ✅ Product detail pages with descriptions and images
+- ✅ Product detail with descriptions and images
 - ✅ Responsive design for mobile and desktop
 - ✅ Shopping cart functionality
 - ✅ User authentication (login/signup)